KarMiles/polish-girl-painting/README.md

 One of the marketing methods applied for the project is signalling a set of keywords for search engines.
 Keywords are the tool for helping potential users find the webpage.
 The aim is to select keywords with relatively high volume of searches and low competition in search results.
 In that process a tool [Google Keyword Planner](https://ads.google.com/home/tools/keyword-planner/) was used.

-The chosen keywords are implemented in the site content where possible, e.g. as a slogan "The Polish Artist in Germany" situated under the links to highlighted blog posts on the welcome page, or in the About Me section.
+The chosen keywords are implemented in the site content where possible, e.g. as a slogan "The Polish Artist in Germany" situated under the links to highlighted blog posts on the welcome page, or in the About section.

 <details>
 <summary>Keywords research</summary>